32749 Franklin Rd Suite 200 Franklin, MI 48025

 Dental Implants

-Dental implants can restore one or more missing teeth, creating stable bites and improving the aesthetics of the smile.
+Dental implants can restore one or more missing teeth.
+Implants create stable bites and improve the aesthetics of the smile.
 They are titanium posts that an oral surgeon places into the jaw bone.
 Once the implants are fully healed, they become a part of the smile.

 Dentures & Partials